patriciatran/LakeTanganyika/README.md

 # Lake Tanganyika
-This is the code used to generate analyses and figures from my preprint on Lake Tanganyika metagenome-assembled genomes.
+This is the code used to generate analyses and figures from my paper on Lake Tanganyika metagenome-assembled genomes.

 :newspaper: Our paper is now published!Here is the citation: